VoltCruelerz/OwlMarble-Magic/classes/sorcerer/Sorcerer.md

 ### Careful Spell [SRD]

 When you cast a spell that forces other creatures to make a saving throw, you can protect some of those creatures from the spell’s full force.
 To do so, you spend 1 mana point and choose a number of those creatures up to your Charisma modifier (minimum of 1 creature).
-A chosen creature automatically succeeds on its saving throw against the spell.
+A chosen creature automatically succeeds on its saving throw against the spell, and it takes no damage if it would normally take half damage.

 ### Disrupting Spell [New]